 Housing Our Heroes is a program created to reduce the number of women veterans experiencing homelessness in Southern California.
 Through our Award of Merit for Housing Assistance, Housing on Merit provides funds to women veterans facing homelessness to help remove barriers to permanent affordable housing.

 Our work is creating multiple pathways to permanent affordable housing and is helping to welcome vulnerable populations HOM!

-Housing on Merit’s Executive Director, Jennifer Litwak, was recently presented the 2018 Woman of Influence award by the Commercial Real Estate Women (CREW) Network.
+Housing on Merit’s Executive Director, Jennifer Litwak, was recently presented the 2018 Woman of Influence award by the Commercial Real Estate Women (CREW) Network for San Diego.
 The CREW Network has been empowering women since 1989 and has become one of the premier business networking organizations within the commercial real estate industry.
 Housing on Merit has been involved with the CREW Network to further its impact in the affordable housing marketplace and expand its nationwide exposure.
 The global network of more than 11,000 allows members to develop business contacts and assist each other to succeed professionally.
 The CREW Network now reaches over 70 major markets.